Graylog2/documentation/pages/installation/os/debian.rst

 If you're starting from a minimal server setup, you will need to install these additional packages::

   $ sudo apt update && sudo apt upgrade
-  $ sudo apt install apt-transport-https openjdk-8-jre-headless uuid-runtime pwgen
+  $ sudo apt install apt-transport-https gnupg openjdk-8-jre-headless uuid-runtime pwgen

 MongoDB